Nissan Shatai: History

 The company started with the establishment of Japan Aviation Industries Ltd (Nippon Koku Kogyo K.K) 1937.
 The Japan International Aviation Industries Ltd (Nippon Kokusai Koku Kogyo K.K) was made in 1941 by merger of Japan Aviation Industries and the International Industries Ltd (Kokusai Kogyo K.K).
 The Japan International Aviation Industries produced it with the development of Kokusai Ki-59 and Kokusai Ki-76 aircraft.
 It switched to production of auto bodies and railroad cars from 1946.

 The Japan International Aviation Industries Ltd was renamed Nikkoku Industries, Ltd. in 1946 and switched business conditions.
 The Shin-Nikkoku Industries Ltd established in 1949.
 It was renamed Nissan Shatai Kohki KK (Nissan Auto Body Machinery Company) in 1962 and merged with Nikkoku Industries.

 A closer partnership with Nissan Motors began in June 1951, and Nissan Patrol 4W60 production began at the Hiratsuka factory in September.
 Nissan purchased a majority stake that same year, after the company was unable to raise enough money in the stock exchange following the Industrial Reconstruction and Reorganization Act.
 In 1956, the company started to manufacture Datsun 123s at Kyoto.
 In 1966, after a remodeling, the Hiratsuka factory was renamed as the Shonan Plant.
 In 2001, the Kyoto assembly site was closed down as part of Carlos Ghosn's turnaround plan for Nissan.
 The Kyoto operation was reopened later that year with the name Auto Works Kyoto Co., Ltd. as a bus and commercial vehicle body assembler.
-In March 2011, it added the production of the Nissan Atlas F24, transferred from UD Trucks.
-In 2007, Nissan Shatai's Kanda, Fukuoka branch office was established, and its second Kyūshū factory was completed in 1992 and modernized in 2009.
-This factory operated as the Nissan Shatai Kyushu Co., Ltd. from the next year.
-Production of the Nissan NV200, began in December 2010.
-The car was chosen as a New York City taxicab in May 2011.
-In 2017, the Shonan Plant was one of the Nissan facilities reported for their improper safety inspection procedures.
-Nissan Shatai Kyushu assembles the Nissan Armada for export.